JosephCaillet/RemoteRuby/README.md

 # RemoteRuby
-A npm server with a js client to execute ruby code on a remote server.
+A nodejs server with a js client to execute ruby code on a remote server.